TheOfficialFloW/bully_vita/README.md

 - Create the folder `ux0:data/Bully/Android`, copy and paste (do not extract!) `main.11.com.rockstargames.bully.obb` to `ux0:data/Bully/Android/main.11.com.rockstargames.bully.obb` and `patch.11.com.rockstargames.bully.obb` to `ux0:data/Bully/Android/patch.11.com.rockstargames.bully.obb` and finally rename them to to `ux0:data/Bully/Android/main.obb` and `ux0:data/Bully/Android/patch.obb`.
 - Download the [gamefiles.zip](https://github.com/TheOfficialFloW/bully_vita/releases/download/v1.0/gamefiles.zip) and extract the contents to `ux0:data/Bully`.
 - Install [Bully.vpk](https://github.com/TheOfficialFloW/bully_vita/releases/download/v1.0/Bully.vpk) on your *PS Vita* and enjoy the game.
 Note that for the first boot, the game may take around 3min to generate `.idx` files for the `.obb` files.
 Make sure that your device does not go to sleep in that time.
 After the first boot, the game should take around 1min to start.
+- Once in game, press START to open the pause menu, then go to Settings and change "Clarity" to "High" for native resolution.

 ## Notice